Gitravail/binomial-random-walk/README.md

 |---------------------------------|---------------------------------|
 | ![1-D view](images/1d-view.png) | ![2-D view](images/2d-view.png) |

-In red to the 1-D plot is added the interpolated curve to help you see the shape.
+In black to the 1-D plot is added the interpolated curve to help you see the shape.

+On both graph the red part is where the attacker managed to catch up.

 #### PLOT button